 Lunch was held in the outdoor Bicentennial Pavilion.
 During that time, the transportation directors continued discussing problems they were facing and gained new ideas from their peers.
 One table discussed the finer points of the driver shortage, more specifically the troubles they were having getting regular drivers to consistently show up and finding substitute drivers.

 Vicarious liability means that “everything (an employee does) is your fault,” she explained, so supervisors must provide the proper training as well as document it thoroughly.
 For example, all employees should sign off on the employee manual annually, as well as any time it changes.
-It also makes for a good touch point during trainings so it stays relevant and transparent.
+It also makes for a good touchpoint during pieces of training so it stays relevant and transparent.

 It is important for managers to stay on top of HR issues, she stressed.
 Employees have ready access to federal and state rules.
 They are also talking about them to friends and on the internet.